KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-run)=
 `--run` (or `--start-program`) \[-e\|--exec name\] \[-f\|--fork\] `program [parameters ...]`
-This option interprets the next item on the command line as a program to run, and kdesrc-build will then finish reading the configuration file, source the prefix.sh to apply environment variables, and then execute the given program.
+This option interprets the next item on the command line as a program to run, and kde-builder will then finish reading the configuration file, source the prefix.sh to apply environment variables, and then execute the given program.

 (cmdline-revision)=
 `--revision` \<id\>
-This option causes kdesrc-build to checkout a specific numbered revision for each Git module, overriding any [branch](#conf-branch), [tag](#conf-tag), or [revision](#conf-revision) options already set for these modules.
+This option causes kde-builder to checkout a specific numbered revision for each Git module, overriding any [branch](#conf-branch), [tag](#conf-tag), or [revision](#conf-revision) options already set for these modules.